microsoft/vscode-docs/docs/getstarted/settings.md

 The workspace setting file is located under the `.vscode` folder in your root folder.

->**Note:** In case of a [Mulit-root Workspace](/docs/editor/multi-root-workspaces.md#settings), workspace settings are located inside the workspace configuration file.
+>**Note:** In case of a [Multi-root Workspace](/docs/editor/multi-root-workspaces.md#settings), workspace settings are located inside the workspace configuration file.

 ## Default Settings